-I accept it's possible that Mr G's actual circumstances at the time might have been worse than what proportionate checks are likely to have shown.
-For example, I know that Mr G says that he didn't have sufficient funds left over to meet emergencies and meet the upkeep of the vehicle.
-But Mr G would have had a reasonable amount left over after making his payments based on what the bank statements show.
-In these circumstances, I don't think that Moneybarn further scrutinising the information it had is likely to have led it to conclude that Mr G's did not have the funds, at the time at least, to sustainably make the repayments due under this agreement.
+I accept it's possible that Mr L's actual circumstances at the time might have been worse than what proportionate checks are likely to have shown.
+For example, I know that Mr L says that he only just started employment a matter of weeks before this agreement.
+But I don't think that this means he shouldn't have been lent to, or that Moneybarn shouldn't have considered that he was employed at the time.
+Furthermore, it does not automatically follow that Moneybarn shouldn't have lent simply because Mr L might have used high-cost shortterm credit.

+In these circumstances, I don't think that Moneybarn carrying out further checks is likely to have led it to conclude that when Mr L's regular living expenses and existing credit commitments were deducted from his monthly income, he did not have the funds, at the time at least, to sustainably make the repayments due under this agreement.

-Overall and having carefully considered everything, while I'm not persuaded that Moneybarn's checks before entering into this conditional sale agreement with Mr G did go far enough, I'm satisfied that Moneybarn doing more won't have stopped it from providing these funds, or entering into this agreement with him.
+Overall and having carefully considered everything, while I'm not persuaded that Moneybarn's checks before entering into this conditional sale agreement with Mr L did go far enough, I'm satisfied that Moneybarn doing more won't have stopped it from providing these funds, or entering into this agreement with him.

-As this is the case, I don't think that Moneybarn acted unfairly or unreasonably towards Mr G. So I'm not upholding this complaint.
-I appreciate that this will be disappointing for Mr G. But I hope he'll understand the reasons for my decision and at least consider that his concerns have been listened to.
+As this is the case, I don't think that Moneybarn acted unfairly or unreasonably towards Mr L. So I'm not upholding this complaint.
+I appreciate that this will be disappointing for Mr L. But I hope he'll understand the reasons for my decision and at least consider that his concerns have been listened to.